Few-shot Forgery Detection via Guided Adversarial Interpolation: Conclusion

-In this work, we consider the few-shot forgery detection task and put forward a large-scale benchmark for evaluation.
-To the best of our knowledge, this is the first public benchmark for few-shot forgery detection with comprehensive forgery approach combinations.
 Meanwhile, we propose a concise yet effective framework, Guided Adversarial Interpolation (GAI), that adversarially interpolates forgery artifacts of minority samples with majority samples under the guidance of a teacher network.
-Extensive experiments show that our method achieves state-of-the-art performances on the established benchmark.
-Our work provides a useful stepping stone for evaluating few-shot forgery detection methods, and we hope our work can encourage further development in this field.
+Extensive experiments demonstrate that our method achieves state-of-the-art performances on the established benchmark.
+This notable improvement in performance can be attributed to the integration of valuable information from both the minority and majority domains.
+Our work provides a useful stepping stone for evaluating few-shot forgery detection methods, and will hopefully encourage further development in this field.